karunakarrao/DevOps/Docker/Docker-notes.md

 	$ docker start my-nginx		--> starts newly created nginx
 	$ docker stop my-nginx 		--> stop nginx container, it will be avaiable to restart again
 	$ docker kill my-nginx 		--> it will obruptly kills the nginx container
+ 	$ docker rm my-nginx		--> it will delete the stopped/killed container process.

+"stop" vs "kill" commands. stop will gracefully shutdown the container, that means  it can perform cleanup operations or execute any defined exit procedures. it will  releasing resources, and then exit.
+Stopping a container allows it to save any changes to its file system, commit them to an image, and exit gracefully. it will invoke "SIGTERM" signal

+Kill will forcefully terminate, which immediately terminates the container without allowing it to perform any cleanup or exit procedures. any changes or in-memory data that haven't been saved will be lost.
+Killing a container is useful when a container is unresponsive or needs to be stopped forcefully. it will invoke "SIGKILL" signal

 run:
 -----------------------------
 	$ docker run nignx 	--> it creates & starts nginx container, and docker daemon will give a unique name to it.
 	$ docker run --name my-nginx nginx 	--> it creates & starts nginx container named as my-nginx
 	$ docker run -d nginx 	--> container run in background
-	$ docker run -it nginx /bin/bash --> this will open a terminal to connect with container
+	$ docker run -it nginx /bin/bash --> this will open a terminal to connect with running container

-	$ docker run -p 8080:80 nginx --> publish the nginx to external network (-p <host-Port>:<container-port> )
+	$ docker run -p 8080:80 nginx --> publish the nginx to external network using host-port 8080 (-p <host-Port>:<container-port> )
+ 	$ docker run -p 8081:80 nginx

 	$ docker run –p 3306:3306 mysql --> publish mysql port
 	$ docker run –p 192.168.1.5:8000:5000 kodekloud/simple-webapp	-->

+ Note: if we map a container-port 80 with host-port 8080, we can't map another container with same 8080 port, because its already been used (error: Bind for 0.0.0.0:8080 failed: port is already allocated.).
+So, we have to use different port.

 remove:
 -----------------------------